Anas88650/rte-education-ipv/README.md

 - **Standard errors:** clustered by state.
 - **Weights:** women's sample weight (`v005`), with the domestic violence weight (`sd005`) as a sensitivity check.

 The 2SLS coefficient is the change in the outcome from one additional year of schooling induced by RTE exposure.
-Two tests check the instrument (`code/02_validation`).
-The first asks whether schooling trends within birth years among cohorts too old to be exposed.
-The second asks whether the instrument predicts schooling or IPV in those cohorts.
+Two tests check the instrument validation (`code/02_validation`).

 ## Repository structure